MikeC-A6/simpler-grants-typespec-experiment/website/src/content/docs/decisions/adr/0007-initial-models-and-routes.md

 - **Cons**:
   - Increases implementation complexity.
   - Application processes can vary significantly by platform and grant.
-  - Might be hard to land on a common standard in time for v0.1.0
+  - Might be hard to align on a common standard in time for v0.1.0.

 ### Option 4: Also support post-award reporting